arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-4.md

 That's the gist of monads.

 # A working Apply for the IO monad
-We are finally ready to write the monadic version of `Apply`.
+We are finally ready to write the monadic version of `Apply` / `Bind`.
 If `Apply` for ordinary functions has the signature:

 ```haskell